Entries Tagged as 'high on highlighter'

 Exhibit d) From, as Miranda explains, ” the local ‘community thrift store’ in Dahlonega, Georgia, where everything is donated, and all the people who work there…are volunteers.
 Raising the prices to compensate for the volunteers’ efforts?
 Makes TONS of sense to me!”

-But (because the decision had to be made) I would say that this final note — spotted by Rusty at a b&b in Newfoundland — is my absolute favorite.
+But (because the decision had to be made) I would say that this final note — spotted by Rusty at a B&B in Newfoundland — is my absolute favorite.

-related: when you can’t blame the dog
+related: When you can’t blame the dog

 Writes Katrina in Illinois: “I work in furniture, and due to the economy/the real estate crash, the company has been struggling and a lot of employees have been making a lot less money.
 This little morale booster was found on the break room bulletin board — right beside the letter notifying us that the company was no longer matching 401(k) contributions.”